peterda84/Millennial_test/_posts/2022-08-29-inprogress.md

 ...
 ```

-### Then we install the boinc client as easy as the following
+### Then we install the BOINC client as easy as the following

 ```console
 ubuntu@ip-172-31-25-132:~$ sudo apt install boinc-client -y